Skip to main content

 Stand Up an NY DFS-Ready Insurance Team

 FNOL, claims, billing, renewals, policyholder services.
-Nearshore Caribbean agents on US Eastern Time at $12-18/hr in 2026, with 23 NYCRR 500-aligned vendor stack and NY-licensed seats via NIPR at $16-22/hr.
+Nearshore Caribbean agents on US Eastern Time at $12-18/hr in 2026 with a 23 NYCRR 500-aligned vendor stack, plus $12-18/hr for B2B lead pre-qualification.
+CFG agents are non-licensed fronters; licensable activity warm-transfers to your in-house licensed staff.
 Call 1-844-287-9234 or request a custom proposal.

 23 NYCRR 500 aligned MFA + encryption $12-18/hr all-in Live in 3-4 weeks